Loading...

 Bio

-She graduated from the Grazyna and Kiejstut Bacewicz Academy of Music in Lodz, Poland with a Master’s degree in Theory of Music and Bachelor’s degree in Composition in the class of prof. Zygmunt Krauze.
+Nina graduated from the Grazyna and Kiejstut Bacewicz Academy of Music in Lodz, Poland with a Master’s degree in Theory of Music and Bachelor’s degree in Composition in the class of prof. Zygmunt Krauze.
 In 2012she studied at the Royal Conservatory of Brussels, Belgium as a participant of the Erasmus Exchange Program with prof. Peter Swinnen, where she continued her education in the Master’s program and graduated with distinction in 2016.
 In the field of electronic music she has been guided by Krzysztof Knittel, Kasia Głowicka, and Benjamin Van Esser.
-She is currently pursuing a doctorate in Music Composition at the Columbia University in New York City.
+She defended her dissertation in April and earned the title of Doctor in Musical Arts at Columbia University in New York, where she studied with Georg Friedrich Haas, Annie Gosfield, Brad Garton, Seth Cluett, and George Lewis.